Dressing For A Nursing Interview

 2. Interview Duration

 An interview with a nurse often lasts about 30 to 45 minutes.
-Some could be a little shorter, and some might be a little longer.
-Interviews might differ based on the institution, the role, and other variables.
+Some could be a little shorter, while some might be a little longer.

 3. What You Should Carry With You